9029jonesj/Technical-Questions/Splits-Happen-Java/README.md

 ## Requirement
 Create a program which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
-Fork this repository, build your program in the language of your choice, then submit a pull request with your code.

 ## Tasks which are out of scope
 *   No need to check for valid rolls.